Flashcards in Cell Biology Deck (105):

 What is a permanent vacuole?

-A permanent vacuole contains sap which is a weak solution of sugar and salts.
+A permanent vacuole is an organelle which contains sap for a plant which is a weak solution of sugar and salts.

 What are Chloroplasts?